gooch/sustainable_energy_without_the_hot_air/book.md

 > if everyone does a little, we’ll achieve only a little.

-Companies also contribute to the daily codswallop as they tell us howwonderful they are, or how they can help us “do our bit.”
-BP’s website, forexample, celebrates the reductions in carbon dioxide (CO~2~) pollution theyhope to achieve by changing the paint used for painting BP’s ships.
-Doesanyone fall for this?
-Surely everyone will guess that it’s not the exteriorpaint job, it’s the stuff *inside* the tanker that deserves attention, if society’sCO~2~ emissions are to be significantly cut?
-BP also created a web-basedcarbon absolution service, “targetneutral.com,” which claims that they can“neutralize” all your carbon emissions, and that it “doesn’t cost the earth”– indeed, that your CO~2~ pollution can be cleaned up for just £40 per year.How can this add up? – if the true cost of fixing climate change were £40per person then the government could fix it with the loose change in theChancellor’s pocket!
+Companies also contribute to the daily codswallop as they tell us how wonderful they are, or how they can help us “do our bit.”
+BP’s website, for example, celebrates the reductions in carbon dioxide (CO~2~) pollution they hope to achieve by changing the paint used for painting BP’s ships.
+Does anyone fall for this?
+Surely everyone will guess that it’s not the exterior paint job, it’s the stuff *inside* the tanker that deserves attention, if society’s CO~2~ emissions are to be significantly cut?
+BP also created a web-based carbon absolution service, “targetneutral.com,” which claims that they can“neutralize” all your carbon emissions, and that it “doesn’t cost the earth”– indeed, that your CO~2~ pollution can be cleaned up for just £40 per year.
+How can this add up? – if the true cost of fixing climate change were £40per person then the government could fix it with the loose change in the Chancellor’s pocket!

 Even more reprehensible are companies that exploit the current concernfor the environment by offering “water-powered batteries,”